kconnell2191/outline/README.md

   If given the scenario with a smooth bore, the GPM will be calculated as follows
       GPM = 29.7 x d^2 x square root of NP
         Where 29.7 is a constant, d = the diamter of the discharge, and NP is the nozzle pressure.

+Formal Outline:

+1. Project Outline:

+The hydraulics calculator app is designed specifically for firefighters conducting pumping operations.
+Its purpose is to simplify and speed up hydraulic calculations needed for efficient fire suppression.
+The app enables users to input relevant variables, such as hose length, pressure, and nozzle type, and automatically computes accurate hydraulic results.
+The target audience includes firefighters, fire engineers, and other emergency personnel requiring real-time hydraulic calculations during critical operations.

+2. Problem Addressing:

+Firefighters often face high-pressure situations where accurate hydraulic calculations are essential to ensure adequate water flow during firefighting operations.
+Manually performing these calculations can be time-consuming and prone to error, especially under stress.
+The app addresses this problem by providing a reliable and efficient tool for performing hydraulic calculations instantly, ensuring the right water pressure and flow rate for effective firefighting, ultimately helping save lives and property.

+3. Platform:

+The hydraulics calculator app will run on the Android platform.
+This platform was chosen due to its widespread use, versatility, and compatibility with various devices that firefighters and emergency personnel may use.
+Android offers strong support for mobile applications, providing the necessary tools and frameworks for building a robust, user-friendly app that can operate efficiently in both offline and online environments.
+This ensures the app can be deployed and used effectively in real-time emergency scenarios.

+4. Front/Back End Support:

+•	Front-End Technologies: The app's user interface will be developed using Java and XML.
+Java will handle the logic and interactions, while XML will define the layout, ensuring a smooth and intuitive user experience for firefighters using the app during operations.

+•	Back-End Technologies: The back end will use SQLite to store and manage data locally on the device.
+This ensures that hydraulic calculation records, settings, and other relevant data are accessible even without internet connectivity, which is crucial during emergency situations.

+5. Functionality:
+The hydraulics calculator app includes several key features:
+•	Input Fields for Hydraulic Parameters: Users can input critical parameters such as hose length, nozzle pressure, water flow rate, and friction loss.

+•	Real-Time Calculations: The app instantly performs accurate hydraulic calculations based on the entered parameters, providing firefighters with essential data for their operations.

+•	Data Storage: The app stores previous calculations and settings locally using SQLite, allowing users to retrieve past data for future reference, even when offline.

+6. Design (Wireframes):
+The wireframes for the hydraulics calculator app outline a user-friendly interface tailored for quick input and access during emergency situations:
+•	Home Screen: Features options to input hydraulic parameters (hose length, pressure, flow rate) with large, easy-to-access buttons for rapid use in the field.

+•	Calculation Screen: Displays real-time results, including pressure and flow data, with clear visuals and color coding.

+•	Data Storage/History Screen: Allows users to view past calculations and access stored data for reference during operations.
+The design focuses on simplicity, speed, and ease of use under pressure.